ory/kratos/internal/httpclient/docs/V0alpha2Api.md

 func main() {
-    id := "id_example" // string | ID is the Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`). xSessionToken := "xSessionToken_example" // string | The Session Token  When using the SDK in an app without a browser, please include the session token here. (optional) cookie := "cookie_example" // string | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here.
-You only need to do this for browser- based flows. (optional)
+    id := "id_example" // string | ID is the Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`). xSessionToken := "xSessionToken_example" // string | The Session Token  When using the SDK in an app without a browser, please include the session token here. (optional) cookie := "cookie_example" // string | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+This ensures that CSRF and session cookies are respected. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)